Head's up, there could be affiliate links ahead!

 Value-based spending is exactly what it implies.
 It’s focused spending on the things, services or experiences that add the most value to our lives.
 That’s something very different for everyone, but the point is the same – optimize your spending on the places that mean the most to you.

-For me, this includes important things like fitness (instruction and gear), healthy food, good wine and a generous amount of hair products (please don’t judge).
-I honor these things because I’m passionate about looking and feeling my absolute best.
+For me, this includes important things like fitness (instruction and gear), healthy food, courses (because I love to learn) and travel.
+I honor these things because I’m passionate about personal growth and feeling my absolute best.
 It’s important to me.
-I don’t over spend, but I don’t question the dollars that go to these expenses because the happiness payoff is huge in my mind, as it’s supporting my personal values of health, fitness and looking my best.
+I don’t over spend, but I don’t question the dollars that go to these expenses because the happiness payoff is huge in my mind, as it’s supporting my personal values of health, fitness and personal growth.

 [bctt tweet=”Money CAN buy happiness: Spend on the things you value.
 Be frugal with all other expenses.” username=”@fundinghappy”]